 10. Centrifugal Casting

 This process uses a fast-spinning steel cavity tool to cast aluminum.
 Larger parts with rotational symmetry lend themselves to this process.
-The tool is spun once filled and centripetal force fills the extremities very cleanly, with no inclusions of porosity.
-Centrifugally cast aluminum is fine-grained, and defect-free, with improved hardness and strength, compared with other processes.
+The tool is spun once filled, and centripetal force fills the extremities very cleanly, with no inclusions of porosity.
+Centrifugally cast aluminum is fine-grained and defect-free, with improved hardness and strength, compared with other processes.
 It's used for asymmetrical parts that require the best possible properties and are not cost-sensitive.

 11. Open Mold Casting

 Some more primitive casting in aluminum is performed using open cavities made from brick, stone, or steel, or pressed into sand.
-This is usually a method for producing simple billets for later forge/machining.
+This is usually a method for producing simple billets for later forging/machining.
 It can be referred to as a branch of permanent mold casting.

 Some examples of the different applications of cast aluminum are: